fraserwat/newsround/README.md

           RTC in local TZ: no
 ```

 The important bit is the "System clock synchronized: yes".
-Now you can open up your cron scheduler (`crontab -e`), and set up a new job.
-The below is daily at 7AM, giving me something to read after the gym during breakfast! 🙂
+Open up the cron scheduler (`crontab -e`) and set up a new job.
+The below is 7AM daily, giving me something to read after the gym during breakfast! 🙂

 ```
 0 7 * * * /root/newsround/target/release/newsround >> /var/log/newsround.log 2>&1
 ```

-Might want to mess around with the cron as a duplicate line to make sure that it's actually running, but then you're good to go!
+Might want to mess around with the cron on a new line to make sure it's actually running, but you're good to go!

 ## To-Do's

-- [ ] Rewrite the API calls for various websites (Bandcamp, Financial Times, Novara, Hacknernews) to run in parallel.
+- [ ] Rewrite website API calls to run in parallel.
 - [ ] Prompt engineering for better subject lines.
-- [ ] Refactor so you get the latest post on the Bandcamp Daily blog, and not today's Album of the Day (I just find the former more interesting).
+- [ ] Refactor for latest post on the Bandcamp Daily blog, not today's Album of the Day (I just find the former more interesting).